uf-mil/mil/docs/subjugator/lessons22.md

 * **We should have a designated person that signs up for testing slots.** - Two days of competition we missed chances to test in the pool because none of our team members woke up early to sign up for the slots.
 A way to solve this is to have a designated person sign up for the slots or at least a rotation where a person is responsible to sign up per day.

 * **We need to pack a replacement for everything in the sub.** - We forgot the radiator, spare thrusters and spare motherboards.
-The proces of packing should not be done in a rush and on it we should think about what could break in the sub, and bring a replacement for basically every part of the sub.
+The process of packing should not be done in a rush and on it we should think about what could break in the sub, and bring a replacement for every part of the sub.

 ## Shipping
 Total items shipped for the team was: